listen to some music....

 We went to Cuba!

 The World Harmony Chorus is a community chorus that welcomes participants of all ages and ability levels.
-There are no auditions nor entrance requirements.

-to develop choral repertoire from a wide variety of ethnic sources and folk
+experience to develop choral repertoire from a wide variety of ethnic sources and folk

 traditions, including urban jazz/gospel, hymns from Madagascar & Zimbabwe,